franzi-fk/article-card/README.md

-I'm just practicing using flexbox :)
+I'm just practicing to use flexbox :)